hapax/hapax.github.io/assets/chuzenji.md

 in the arrangement of their parts?
 That would make ruin an aesthetic phenomenon, akin to beauty.
-But disharmony is different from beauty, since it is easier to achieve; to paraphrase the opening lines of Anna Karenina, there are many ways to decay.
+But disharmony is different from beauty, since it is easier to achieve; to paraphrase the opening lines of *Anna Karenina*, there are many ways to decay.
 To paraphrase the second law of thermodynamics, decay is entropically preferred, since there are many more ways to do that than look good.